The U.S. Will Registry provides attorneys with a way to register the existence and location of Wills free of charge

-- Free firm registration includes a Profile Page for Attorneys
+- Firm registration includes a 1 Profile Page (no fee)

 - Unlimited client registrations